Seasonality Trading App

 In the Seasonality trading information page, please scroll down to the bottom of the page.
 The bottom of the page should look like this, as shown in the image below.

-Please click the deep purple button “LAUNCH APPLICATION” which will open a new tab in your web browser with the Seasonality trading application’s input (filter) page.
+Please click the deep purple button “LAUNCH APPLICATION” which will open a new tab in your web browser with the Seasonality trading app’s input (filter) page.

-Alternatively, you may open your browser or open a new tab in your web browser and type the following URL seasonalitytrading.sapphirecapitals.com as shown in the image below.
-If you are already logged in to Sapphire Capitals portal in your computer, it will open the Seasonality trading application’s input page.
+Finally, you may also open your browser or open a new tab in your web browser and type the following URL seasonalitytrading.sapphirecapitals.com as shown in the image below.
+If you are already logged in to Sapphire Capitals portal in your computer, it will open the Seasonality trading app’s input page.

-Either way you launch the application, you will see the following screen.
+Whichever way you launch the app, you will see the following screen.

-The Seasonality trading application input page has two separate input sections, as explained below, depending upon how do you want the analysis to be performed by the application.
+The Seasonality trading app input page has two separate input sections, as explained below, depending upon how do you want the analysis to be performed by the app.

-A total of 8 input parameters, some mandatory and some optional, make up the main input section of the Seasonality trading application.
-This is the input section you will use most of the time as this is intended for finding high probability seasonal Stocks among all Stocks in an index or the major ETFs in the country of your interest.
+A total of 8 input parameters, some mandatory and some optional, make up the main input section of the Seasonality trading app.
+This is the input section you will use most of the time as this is intended for finding positive expectancy Stocks in an index or the major ETFs in the country of your interest.

 Full details of the parameters for this input section are described in a little while.